FWCS Nutrition Services - Free and Reduced Priced Meal

 - Click here to view the USDA Income Eligibility Guidelines.

-- Click here to access the Free and Reduces Meal Application
+- Click here to access the Free and Reduced Meal Application.

 - Click here to access Helpful Application Information.

-Please call Nutrition Services to receieve further instruction for filing an application or inquiring about eligibility.
+Please call Nutrition Services to receive further instruction for filing an application or inquiring about eligibility.